 Borax

-For something a bit different, Chueca has the best Cuban restaurant in Madrid in its center on Calle Pelayo.
-The food is a veritable mix of Cuban meat, seafood and vegetables – a firm favorite being “ropa vieja”: stewed beef and tomatoes.
-The interior has an arty yet homely vibe to it – filled with plants and pictures of Cuba to transport guests there in their imaginations.
-Not to mention the Cuban waiters are as easy on the eye as the decor.
+For something a bit different, Chueca has the best Cuban restaurant in Madrid, located in its center on Calle Pelayo.
+The food is a veritable mix of Cuban meat, seafood, and vegetables—a firm favorite being “ropa vieja,” a stewed beef and tomato dish.
+The interior has an arty yet homely vibe—filled with plants and pictures of Cuba to transport guests there in their imaginations.
+Not to mention, the Cuban waiters are as easy on the eye as the decor.

 Image credit: Barrutia Y El 9